 In the event that Billtrust or the independent dispute resolution mechanism determines that Billtrust did not comply with this Policy, Billtrust will take appropriate steps to address any adverse effects and to promote future compliance.
-Billtrust is also subject to the investigatory and enforcement powers of the Federal Trade Commission and/or the Department of Transportation, which is the competent supervisory body and enforcement authority under the Privacy Shield.
+Billtrust is also subject to the investigatory and enforcement powers of the Federal Trade Commission, which is the competent supervisory body and enforcement authority under the Privacy Shield.

 Where a complaint cannot be resolved by any of the before mentioned recourse mechanisms, individuals have a right to invoke binding arbitration under the Privacy Shield Panel as recourse mechanism of ’last resort’.